deeptools/deepTools/docs/content/help_galaxy_intro.rst

 `Galaxy <http://galaxyproject.org/>`_ is a tremendously useful platform developed by the Galaxy Team at Penn State and the Emory University.
 This platform is meant to offer access to a large variety of bioinformatics tools that can be used without computer programming experiences.
 That means, that the basic features of Galaxy will apply to every tool, i.e. every tool provided within a Galaxy framework will look very similar and will follow the concepts of Galaxy.

 Our publicly available deepTools Galaxy instance can be found here:
-`deeptools.ie-freiburg.mpg.de <http://deeptools.ie-freiburg.mpg.de/>`_
+`deeptools.ie-freiburg.mpg.de <http://deeptools.ie-freiburg.mpg.de/>`_.
-This server also contains some additional tools that will enable users to analyse and visualize data from high-throughput sequencing experiments, starting from raw reads.
+This server also contains some additional tools that will enable users to analyse and visualize data from high-throughput sequencing experiments, starting from aligned reads.

 **Table of content**